idaholab/moose/framework/doc/content/syntax/Constraints/index.md

 At present, either the `slave_variable` or `master_variable` parameter must be supplied.

+### Limitations

+Unfortunately the mortar system does not currently work in three dimensions.
+It is on the to-do list, but it will require a significant amount of work to get all the projections correct.

 !syntax list /Constraints objects=True actions=False subsystems=False

 !syntax list /Constraints objects=False actions=False subsystems=True